Information regarding final exams is available on the UW Madison Registrar’s Office Website.

 - Students must arrive early to start the exam on time.
 Course coordinators will determine if late arrivals are eligible to take the exam.

 - Students are advised to carefully read all exam instructions and are responsible for knowing and following all instructions.
-Most faculty do not allow questions during an exam.
+Most faculty do not allow questions about content during an exam.

 Exam Procedure Required Practices:

-- Students are permitted to have only pens, pencils and erasers with them during the exam.
+- Students are permitted to have only pens, pencils, erasers, and a water bottle with them during the exam.
+Items may be visually inspected by exam proctors.

 - Calculators will be provided if required to complete exam questions.
 Faculty may approve the use of personal non-programmable calculators during the exam.
 Sharing of calculators between students is prohibited.

-- All backpacks, purses, coats, hats, and other personal items brought into the lecture halls must be placed either in the back or front of the room before distribution of test booklets.
+- All backpacks, purses, coats, hats, and other personal items brought into the lecture halls must be placed either in the back or front of the room before the start of the exam.

 - Foam ear plugs are the only form of noise protection allowed (no headphones of any sort).

-- Students must sit in alternating seats in the lecture halls, or spread out as much as possible in other classrooms.
+- Students must sit in alternating seats in the lecture halls or spread out as much as possible in other classrooms.
+Students must abide by the assigned seating when used.

-- Students must keep exam booklets face down until all exams have been distributed and the instructor announces the exam period has begun.
+- Students must keep paper exam materials face down until all exams have been distributed and the instructor announces the exam period has begun.

 - A clock or timer must be provided at the front of the room for the duration of the exam.
 (Ex: http://www.clocktab.com/)